yelongshen/vla/README.md

 - configs/: example YAML configurations.
 - outputs/: default folder for checkpoints and logs.

+AI2-THOR demo

+This repo includes a minimal AI2-THOR integration for a simple manipulation demo.

+1. Install dependencies including AI2-THOR:

+   python -m venv .venv
+   source .venv/bin/activate
+   pip install -r requirements.txt

+2. Run the demo (this will start an AI2-THOR controller and run a small scripted episode):

+   python examples/ai2thor_demo.py

+Notes: AI2-THOR may download scenes on first run.
+If running on a headless server, ensure you have a virtual framebuffer (Xvfb) or run in an environment that provides GPU/GL context.

 Contributing

 This scaffold is intended as a starting point — extend models, datasets and metrics as needed.